In Britain, a battle to spin great science into gold

 Yet a Thomson Reuters analysis of worldwide patent filings shows graphene's birthplace is already falling behind, with China and the United States leading the pack when it comes to finding ways to exploit this previously unknown form of carbon.

-The organisation with the most patent filings is South Korean consumer electronics giant Samsung Electronics, eyeing graphene's potential in flexible touchscreen displays and other areas.
+The organization with the most patent filings is South Korean consumer electronics giant Samsung Electronics, eyeing graphene's potential in flexible touchscreen displays and other areas.

-The story shows the problems facing a mid-sized economy like Britain, with a limited industrial base, striving to monetise its science in an increasingly globalised world.
+The story shows the problems facing a mid-sized economy like Britain, with a limited industrial base, striving to monetize its science in an increasingly globalized world.

 Britain's $2.5 trillion economy may still retain a leading position in certain high-tech fields like aerospace and pharmaceuticals but the competition is intense and cross-border corporate deals can change the landscape overnight.